Watch Your Steps

 - Having your pupils repeat the experiment using a phone or a tablet as a pedometer, then comparing the results of both experiments

-- This will require an app that can visualize the device's sensor values
+- This will require an app that can visualise the device's sensor values

 Science Data Tips